 Since sperm can only live for a maximum of 5 days in the female reproductive tract, only a small number of sperm will even survive the long journey through the female reproductive tract.
 Therefore, couples trying to conceive should plan to have intercourse a number of times in the days just prior to ovulation.

 To do this means you must be able to predict when you will ovulate, a task that is sometimes more difficult than you might think.
 Fortunately, for those of us who need help, there are several reliable ways to predict when your most fertile days will occur during each cycle.

 In the first several days of the menstrual cycle (called the follicular phase), certain hormones, specifically follicle stimulating hormone (FSH), begin the maturation process of follicles (the sacs that hold the egg) in the ovaries.
 In the second week of your cycle, FSH levels begin to decline and a single dominant follicle continues to develop.

 This growing follicle produces increasing amounts of estrogen, which initiates the ovulatory phase.
 Estrogen plays a key role in the ovulatory process and helps to prepare the body for pregnancy.
 This hormone helps build the lining of the endometrium, facilitates the secretion of fertile-quality cervical mucus (which helps to protect and transport sperm through the reproductive tract) and triggers the production of the luteinizing hormone (LH).

-By paying close attention to how your body responds to increasing estrogen in the first couple weeks of your menstrual cycle, you can begin to predict ovulation.
+By paying close attention to how your body responds to increased estrogen in the first couple weeks of your menstrual cycle, you can begin to predict ovulation.
 For example, many women know ovulation is just around the corner when they see an increase in production of fertile-quality cervical mucus.

 Tools for predicting ovulation

-Modern technology has provided present day TTCers with several reliable and convenient tools for predicting ovulation.
-Here is a brief introduction to some of the available tests and devices that can be used to help you pinpoint your fertile window.
+Here is a brief introduction to some of the available tests and devices that can be used to help you pinpoint your fertility window.